 They help maintain safe learning environments and prepare students and staff for possible crisis events.

 With the ever-growing need for school safety instruction, school counselors lead the way in the effort to educate, inform, and prepare students and staff for possible crisis events.
 Through in-class teaching and preparedness training, school counselors take seriously the safety of every student.

 Why should someone consider becoming a school counselor in Virginia?

-Virginia School Counselor Salary:
+Virginia School Counselor Salary (average) 1

 There are many reasons why someone should consider the school counseling profession, but the top reason is usually the fact that school guidance counselors help guide the next generation towards academic and social success.

 Here are few reasons why someone should consider becoming a school counselor in Virginia: